 In this session, you will learn:

-- About the role of technology, users, and authors in content curation
+- The role—and limitations—of technology, users, and authors in content curation

-Novice to advanced designers, developers, project managers, managers, directors, and senior leaders (VP, CLO, executive, etc.).
+Novice and intermediate designers, developers, managers, project managers, and senior leaders.